Al0olo/NLP-for-tweet-classification/README.md

-# Natural-Language-Proccessing
+# NLP for tweets
-## classifying the sentiment of tweets into the positive, neutral & negative
+## classifying tweets into the positive, neutral & negative